-Thematic Essay Rubric Grades 7-8 0 1 2 3 4 Organization and Sequencing 1.
-Essay does not have an introduction, body paragraphs, or conclusion.
-Is missing an introduction, and/or body paragraphs, and/or conclusion.
-Information is not presented in logical order Includes introduction, 2 body paragraphs, and conclusion.
-Organization does not create a link between Writes a complete introduction, 2 body paragraphs, and conclusion.
-Organization of information and ideas is evident Writes a thorough introduction, 2+ body paragraphs, and conclusion.
-Information and ideas are linked through organization of the essay Tasks 1.Essay does not answer both tasks 1.
-Minimal response to the tasks, or only one task addressed 1.
-Both tasks attempted but response is uneven or incomplete 1.
-Both tasks attempted with appropriate support for ideas 1.
-Answers both tasks thoroughly, providing multiple, relevant facts, examples and details for each.
-Use of Outside Information 1.Does not have outside information 2.Information provided does not address the task Uses 1-3 pieces of outside information Lists outside information Information may not be relevant to the task Uses 4-6 pieces of outside information Makes an attempt to connect the information to the task.
-Some of the information is relevant to the task Uses 7-10 pieces of outside information States the relationship between the information using description to establish a relationship with the tasks All of the information is relevant to the task 1.
-Uses 10+ pieces of outside information 2.
-Thoroughly explains the relationship between the outside information, and the task using analysis 3.
-All of the information is relevant to the task
+Category 0 1 2 3 4 5 Organization and Sequencing Essay does not have an introduction, body paragraphs, or conclusion.
+Is missing an introduction, and/or body paragraphs, and/or conclusion Information is not presented in logical order Includes introduction , 2 body paragraphs, and conclusion Organizatio n does not create a link between information and ideas •Includes introduction, 2+ body paragraphs, and conclusion •Organization of information and ideas is evident Includes introduction, 2+ body paragraphs, and conclusion Information and ideas are linked through organization of the essay Includes introduction, 2+ body paragraphs, and a conclusion Conclusion may include an argument Information and ideas from multiple sources are linked through analysis Tasks Essay does not answer task(s) Minimal response to task(s), or only addresses one task All task(s) attempted, but response is uneven or incomplete • All task(s) attempted with appropriate support for ideas • Answers all task(s) thoroughly, providing multiple relevant facts, examples, and details.
+Answers all task(s) thoroughly, providing multiple relevant facts, examples and details Creates original information/th oughts, through linking facts, examples, and details Use of Outside Information • Information and/or ideas provided do not use relevant information to answer the task(s) Uses 1-3 pieces of information Information and/or ideas are listed Information is not relevant to the task Uses 4-6 pieces of outside information Information and ideas are listed Some of the information is relevant to the task(s) Uses 4-6 pieces of outside information Information and ideas are listed; some description is evident.
+Most of the information is relevant to the task(s) Uses 7-10 pieces of outside information Describes information and ideas using some to establishing a relationship with the task(s) All of the information is relevant to the task Uses 10+ pieces of outside information Explains information and ideas using analysis to establish a relationship with task(s) All of the information is relevant to the task